 Dr. Rolls married Mary Ann Carter on the 1st of October, 1829 in England.
 Mrs. Rolls was born in 1811.
 Dr. and Mrs. Rolls had a daughter, Marion born to them February 17th, 1830.
 Mrs. Mary Ann Rolls died in November of 1830.

-Dr. Rolls married Maria Isabella Sims on the 1st of June 1831 in St. Mark’s Church, Kennington, London, England.
+Dr. Rolls married Maria Isabella Sims on the 1st of June 1831 at St. Mark’s Church, Kennington, London, England.
 Her parents were William Francis and Street Sims.

 Dr. Roll’s presented his medical credentials to the Licencing Board in York, Canada and he was granted a licence to practice medicine on the 25th of June 1832.